Understanding reverse logistics: A business & eCommerce perspective

 Besides several genuine reasons, customers also return their products or file for a replacement for other benign reasons.
 As a result, the entire process of replacement or return becomes complicated, and naturally, malpractices are also a common practice when it comes to returning shipping.

-Despite the challenges and hurdle,s almost every company that offers online purchases have to provide replacement or return options with their own set of criteria and guidelines.
-Only of the critical reasons for it is earning customers’ trust.
-Since eCommerce is solely based on customers making purchases online based on images, descriptions and customer reviews, they must have a redressal mechanism in case they receive a purchase which does not live up to their expectations.
+Despite the challenges and hurdles, almost every company that offers online purchases has to provide replacement or return options with its own set of criteria and guidelines.
+One of the critical reasons for it is earning customers’ trust.
+Since eCommerce is solely based on customers making purchases online based on images, descriptions, and customer reviews, they must have a redressal mechanism in case they receive a purchase that does not live up to their expectations.
 Considering the competition and availability of alternatives, businesses must be cautious with logistics to retain the customer’s trust and perception of the broader market.

 Challenges associated with reverse logistics

-Additionally, a report by Mckinsey highlights that more than 50% of the businesses in the world do not have a specialised team or individual dedicated to reverse logistics.
-Consequently, that results in a lack of accountability which hampers the scope of improvement in the operations.
+Additionally, a report by McKinsey highlights that more than 50% of the businesses in the world do not have a specialised team or individual dedicated to reverse logistics.
+Consequently, this results in a lack of accountability, which hampers the scope of improvement in the operations.

 Conclusion